What Is The Difference Between LED, CFL, and Incandescent Light Bulbs?

 As you can see from the above table, the LED lightbulb will last the longest and uses the least amount of electricity per hour.
 We can say it is the most energy-efficient of all the lightbulb types.

-By changing just 10 lights to LED from Incandescent over one year, your electricity saving cost is 166 USD; when you have more than 10 lights, the electrical savings cost per year is significant.
+By changing just ten lights to LED from Incandescent over one year, your electricity saving cost is 166 USD; when you have more than 10 lights, the electrical savings cost per year is significant.

 Incandescent Lightbulb